mrieker/pipan8l/readme.txt

   testones [beg [end]] - writes ones to all memory then verifies testrands [beg [end]] - writes randoms to all memory then verifies

-TCL scripting, do 'help' for pipanel-specific commands do 'exit' to exit pipanel pipanel> looptest testrands
+TCL scripting, do 'help' for pipan8l-specific commands do 'exit' to exit pipan8l pipan8l> looptest testrands

 PASS 1